-Amenorrhea is absence of menstrual periods.
+Amenorrhea is the absence of menstrual periods.
 There are two types of amenorrhea: primary and secondary.
-Primary amenorrhea (PA) is absence of periods by the age of 16.
-Secondary amenorrhea (SA) is condition whereby a woman misses her period for 3 and more consecutive months.
+Primary amenorrhea (PA) is the absence of periods by the age of 16.
+Secondary amenorrhea (SA) is a condition whereby a woman misses her period for 3 and more consecutive months.
 Hypothalamic amenorrhea is the most common cause of secondary amenorrhea.

 Studies show that approximately 50% of women who exercise on a regular basis experience abnormal menstrual cycles and about 30% have amenorrhea.

 What is hypothalamic amenorrhea?

 Hypothalamic amenorrhea also referred to as hypothalamic hypogonadism is a condition whereby a woman does not get her menses due to an abnormality of the pulsatile release of the gonadotropin-releasing hormone (GnRH).

 This abnormality is attributed to poor diet, chronic stress, or too much exercise.
 If you have hypothalamic amenorrhea, it means that you are not getting enough calories in your body, which is why it is common in women who are anorexic.

 It may also mean that you are exercising too much or you are under too much stress.
 In fact, studies indicate that hypothalamic amenorrhea is common in dancers and performance athletes.

 The following are some common causes of hypothalamic amenorrhea.